 I know I do.
 I can throw a great pity party – and then some friend on God’s behalf reminds me that suffering is written large in every chapter of human history – from the crusades to the black plague, from Roman imperialism to Nazi Germany and the Russian gulag, from the dark ages to modern day war lords, slavery and genocide.
 And they also remind me that in every one of those generations a faithful remnant has heard and seen the cosmic goodness of God’s creation and refused to surrender to the forces of darkness.
 Voices like Browning and our Psalmist have dared to affirm the goodness of creation and life, not because of turmoil and trouble, but in spite of it.
 Luther, Augustine, Gandhi, Mother Theresa, Paul of tarsus, Jesus of Nazareth – just to name a few – too many voices of hope that have made too great an impact on the world to write them off as unrealistic optimists.

 And that doesn’t even begin to address biblical history.
 Like many parts of the Bible, we don’t know for sure who wrote this Psalm or when, but knowing what we know about the history of Israel, it doesn’t really matter.
 To get a picture of Israel’s political and economic history – imagine a place like Ohio being an independent country and all of our neighbors – Indiana, Kentucky, West Virginia, Pennsylvania, even Canada and that state up north, all take turns overrunning the Buckeye state and taking over our government and economy.
 At one point we Ohioans are driven by a famine to Kentucky in search for food, and end up being slaves there for several hundred years to the pharaoh of Lexington.
 When we finally escape and cross the Ohio River again, other people have taken over our homeland, and we have to fight a bitter guerilla war to reclaim it.
-A then a few centuries later Michigan invades Ohio and our leaders are carried off to exile in Ann.
-Arbor.
+A then a few centuries later Michigan invades Ohio and our leaders are carried off to exile in Ann Arbor.

 Pretty ugly, right?
 Well that’s Israel’s history – Israel isn’t a great agricultural country – they don’t have lots of natural resources or wealth; but what they had, especially in Bible times was location, location, location.
 Remember your geography and Israel’s location in that narrow strip of arable land along the Mediterranean coast.
-It’s called the Fertile Crescent because everything for hundreds of miles to the west is desert.
+It’s called the Fertile Crescent because everything for hundreds of miles to the east is desert.
 So that narrow strip of land was the only trade route between the great political and economic super powers of the day.
 The only safe way between Greece, Assyria, Babylon and Rome on the north and Egypt on the south went right through Israel; so everyone wanted to control it, and took turns doing so.
 My point is that no matter when this 19th Psalm was written, it could not have been describing some utopian era when “all was right with the world” because no such time to this day has ever existed in Israeli history.
 The Jews are fully acquainted with grief – to the point where Tevye in that great musical “Fiddler on the Roof” at one point asks God, “couldn’t you choose someone else once in awhile?”

 And yet in this Psalm and throughout the calamities of slavery, exile, wars and rumors of wars, God’s people appreciate and witness to the glory of God.
 They heard the heavens proclaiming the glory of God – do we?